vbaconnet-ledger/developer-portal/_docs/transport/example-reactnative-ble.md

 ---
-title: Example of Bluetooth implementation in a React Native App (draft)
+title: Example of Bluetooth implementation in a React Native App
 subtitle:
 tags: []
 category: